 Settled in the 16th century, Isafjordur is located on the spit of Skutulsfjordur fjord and owes it’s existence to rich fishing grounds just off the coast.
 The town boasts a lovely old center with some of the finest and most beautifully restored timber buildings in the country.
 With its colorful narrow streets and old buildings, Isafjordur has a warm and inviting feeling to it.

 Due to the town’s location surrounded by steep mountains, early mornings and late afternoons are usually without wind.
 Which is a nice change from Iceland being very windy in general.
 The locals have a saying that calm weather has permanent residence in Isafjordur!

 Isafjordur’s cultural life is known for being vibrant and the highlights are several festivals taking place in the town.
 The music festival Aldrei for eg sudur is held annually during Easter.
 This music event offers local bands and singers the center stage, along with other better known national celebrities.
 Isafjordur buzzes with activity during Easter, not only for the music, but also as it’s a splendid skiing resort.
 The cross country skiing area is one of a kind in Iceland.
 It attracts visitors from all over the country, both for professional practice, races and as a fun recreational activity.
 Finally the European Mud Soccer Championship takes place in the town in August each year, and draws crowds from all over, during a week-end filled with fun entertainment.

 The pristine landscape is typified by narrow fjords and steep mountains, many of which descent directly into the sea.
-Outdoor enthusiasts flock to this remote area for fabulous hiking trails, sea kayaking, downhill skiing, rich birdlife and camping.
-Many also like to go boat trips around the fjords which include stops at the tiny islands nearby.
+Outdoor enthusiasts flock to this remote area for fabulous hiking trails, sea kayaking, downhill skiing and the rich bird-life.
+Many also like to enjoy boat trips around the fjords which include stops at the tiny islands nearby.